The things taught in schools & colleges are not an education but the means of education — Ralph Waldo Emerson

 Schools provide us the platform to emerge as a student and flourish as a responsible adult.
+But sometimes I wish that I had known some of the things I have learned the hard way a bit earlier.
 Therefore these few things should definitely be taught in school.

 In high school, I was a piss poor student.

 Upon entering high school I could immediately tell that this was not the game that I was going to win in life.
 Some kids got straight A’s… and I could tell that I wasn’t going to be one of those kids.

 I invested as little energy as I could into my school work to get passing grades, and decided to dedicate the majority of my attention towards women and dating.